Chart Color Schemes

 Health performance in Kinglake is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Kinglake faces significant health challenges, as assessed by AreaSearch's mortality rates and chronic condition prevalence.
-Common health conditions are prevalent among both younger and older age cohorts.
+Kinglake faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover stands at approximately 52% of the total population (~964 people), slightly lower than Greater Melbourne's 56.7%.
+The rate of private health cover is approximately 52% of the total population (~975 people), which lags slightly behind the average SA2 area rate of 56.7%, and compares to Greater Melbourne's 56.7%.
 Mental health issues impact 10.7% of residents, while asthma affects 8.2%.
-Conversely, 67.6% declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Conversely, 67.6% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
 The working-age population faces notable health challenges due to elevated chronic condition rates.
-Kinglake has 18.0% of residents aged 65 and over (333 people), higher than Greater Melbourne's 15.1%.
-National rankings for the area are broadly in line with the general population.
+The area has 17.5% of residents aged 65 and over (327 people), which is higher than the 15.0% in Greater Melbourne.
+National rankings for Kinglake are broadly in line with the general population.

 Frequently Asked Questions - Health